cwk644/CrisprDA/README.md

 Thus, if you have read Supplementary File and have problem about parameter k, please ignore it. you can use other methods with Automix to generate the desired number of new samples.

+---The other methods in the code are merely my own reproductions used in CrisprDA comparison.
+If there includes some mistakes, please forgive me.